keaneatl/rock-paper-scissors/README.md

 ALSO, I did mess up the branches here, as I did not push anything before making a custom branch, hence, the one I made was considered the main one.
 I am aware of that mistake and have learned from it.

-Right now I am working on: The Calculator Project.
+Right now I am working on: A Library App Project.